Suryakiranhb/Factorizer/README.md

 # Factorizer
-This factorizes any number you give to it into it's Prime Factors!
+This little code factorizes any number you give to it into it's Prime Factors!
 Give it a shot!